- The watchdog group's "gray list" is not as severe as its "black list," which currently includes North Korea and Iran.

 - The UAE is the financial hub of the Middle East, home to numerous international companies' headquarters.

-An intergovernmental organization dedicated to combating money laundering and illicit cash flows on Friday placed the United Arab Emirates on its "gray list" over concerns that the Gulf country isn't sufficiently stemming illegal financial activities.
+DUBAI, United Arab Emirates — The Financial Action Task Force, an intergovernmental organization dedicated to combating money laundering and illicit cash flows, is set to put the United Arab Emirates on its "gray list" over concerns that the Gulf country isn't sufficiently stemming illegal financial activities.

 The news was first reported by Bloomberg Thursday, citing three anonymous sources at the Paris-based FATF.
 The designation could come as soon as Friday.